 W2 Form & Explanation

 When you file this year’s return, you may be prompted to show proof of health insurance coverage.
 In most cases, it’s as simple as checking a box.
 However, in some instances, you may need to show proof of coverage.
-Originally, the Affordable Care Act required employers to provide Form 1095 to employees for proof of coverage in 2014.
+Originally, the Affordable Care Act required employers to provide Form 1095 to employees for proof of coverage in 2015.
 This requirement was delayed by the government until tax year 2015.
-Wright State University will not be providing Form 1095 this year.
+Information about the 2015 Form 1095 will be forthcoming.
 We would like to offer some ideas of some alternative documentation.
 Your W2 lists employee contributions for health care coverage in Box 14.
 Employer provided health care costs are also listed in Box 12, code DD.
 Your last pay stub for the year also shows health insurance information or your health insurance card is also proof of coverage.

 Even if you do not have to file a tax return, you should file to get a refund if box 2 shows federal income tax withheld or if you can take the earned income credit.